DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 Another match is a post from 2015 on the official webpage that announces a change to this key and we can also see several old posts from Reddit.
 We can be almost certain (not possible to do much more without meeting the signer IRL and get the signature confirmed that way) that this release was indeed signed by the developers.
 This process would catch a scenario were a malicious actor had taken control over the webpage and uploaded a bad file and a bad signing key.
 If you get a bad signature or another fingerprint, stop and investigate further before installing anything.

 If everything is good, go ahead and create the boot USB.
-This is going to be used to create the last private key.
+This is going to be used to create the last seed.

 ## Flash Tails to USB